talynfan/design-portfolio/my-principles.md

 ## Low-fidelity prototyping

-Even though I don't skimp on keeping my designs organized, **I still save time by sketching out my designs on paper.** Drawing and doodling helps me quickly understand what a technology will look like or is capable of before it is even built.
+While I don't skimp on keeping my designs organized, **I still save time by sketching out my designs on paper.** Drawing and doodling helps me quickly understand what a technology will look like or is capable of before it is even built.
 I use messy sketches to brainstorm, and I draw with more effort to create testable, low-fidelity prototypes.

 When my team first imagined the Sonus mask, our initial idea looked significantly different from the final product.
 Most notably, it had goggles with augmented reality.
 Before we began building our prototype, I sketched out a few ideas of what it would look like.
 This helped us realize that the AR goggles were too lofty a goal to be included in our product in our short work window.